omercanpolat/movie-database-searc-app/README.md

 - ReactJS

+Description: Developed a Movie App using ReactJS, as part of a portfolio project.
+The goal was to create a user-friendly application that allows users to search for movies, view movie details, and watch trailers.
+Key Details:
+Utilized HTML, CSS, JavaScript, and ReactJS to build the frontend of the Movie App.
+Collaborated with a team of colleagues to develop the project and ensure its successful completion.
+Implemented Firebase Authentication for user sign-up, sign-in, and sign-out functionalities.
+Integrated the Firebase Authentication JavaScript SDK to handle user authentication securely.
+Incorporated Firebase's Email/Password and Google authentication methods for user authentication.
+Utilized Firebase's authentication state observer to manage the user's authentication state.
+Integrated the Movie Database (TMDb) API to fetch movie data, including movie listings, details, and trailers.
+Used Axios to make HTTP requests to the TMDb API and retrieve movie data in JSON format.
+Designed and developed reusable React components such as MovieCard and Navbar to enhance code modularity and maintainability.
+Implemented React context (AuthContext) to manage the authentication state and provide authentication data throughout the app.
+Employed CSS frameworks like Bootstrap and Material UI to enhance the user interface and ensure a responsive design.
+Outcome: Successfully created a functional and visually appealing Movie App, enabling users to browse movies, access detailed information, and watch trailers.
+This project allowed me to further develop my frontend development skills while working on a real-world application.
+It enhanced my understanding of ReactJS, API integration, and user authentication using Firebase.
+The collaborative nature of the project fostered effective teamwork and strengthened my ability to work in a development team.
+Overall, the Movie App frontend project was a valuable learning experience and a significant contribution to my portfolio.

 ### At the end of the project, students will be able to;

 - improve coding skills within HTML & CSS & JS & ReactJS.